davidtabor/davidtabordev-ee3ce/src/pages/thank-you.md

 template: page
 ---

-Thank you for contacting us!
-We will get back in touch with you soon.
+Thanks for reaching out!
+We'll be in touch with you soon.

 **Have a great day!**